sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <p style="margin-left: 20px">If this setting is not configured, the search engines used are the ones that are specified in the App settings.
 If this setting is disabled, the search engines you added will be deleted from your employee's machine.

+> [!IMPORTANT]
-<p style="margin-left: 20px">Due to Protected Settings (aka.ms/browserpolicy), this setting will apply only on domain-joined machines or when the device is MDM-enrolled.
+> Due to Protected Settings (aka.ms/browserpolicy), this setting will apply only on domain-joined machines or when the device is MDM-enrolled.

 <p style="margin-left: 20px">The following list shows the supported values: